jibsen/brieflz/readme.txt

  unsigned int blz_depack_asm(void *source,
                              void *destination,
-                             unsigned int length);
+                             unsigned int depacked_length);

- The decompression function blz_depack_asm takes three parameters, a pointer to the compressed data, a pointer to where the decompressed data should be stored, and the length of the decompressed data.
+ The decompression function blz_depack_asm takes three parameters, a pointer to the compressed data, a pointer to where the decompressed data should be stored, and the length of the _decompressed_ data.
 It returns the length of the decompressed data.